Note: Only 2 tents per site and only 2 cars per site.

 Chula Vista Farms is part of Old Town Helotes so you can walk to the restaurants and shops.
 Across the highway (four miles) is the quaint town of Grey Forest with hundreds of artists' cottages and gorgeous walking trails with hills; three miles away is HEB plus—a mega-grocery and wine store; 10 miles is downtown San Antonio with the Riverwalk; 30 miles is Bandera—the Cowboy Capital of the world—a stunning drive of hills and western panoramas--home to the famous OST (Old Spanish Trail) cafe and 13 miles from Bandera lies Camp Verde-with, serene streams, lovely picnic area, a still-functioning post office (from the 1850"s), and a famous restaurant with panoramic views.
 Camp Verde sits on land which housed a civil-war-era army fort which experimented with camels from Egypt.
 Four miles away from Chula Vista is Government Canyon -a primitive hiking experience.

 Chula Vista Farms has five private campsites in the back pasture.
 This field is also ideal for group camping--20 tents could be accommodated.
 We have a communal fire pit, tables, adirondack and gravity chairs and four chimmineas for easy, romantic fires.
 We can accommodate small pop-up campers under the oaks in front area.

-You could spend a week here and not run out of things to do: shopping, sight-seeing, walking, hiking, eating, drinking, relaxing, cooking, sitting by the fire, listening to country music and, of course, camping and being close to nature.
+You could spend a week here and not run out of things to do: shopping, sight-seeing, walking, hiking, eating, drinking, relaxing, cooking, painting, sitting by the fire, listening to country music and, of course, camping and being close to nature.
 And if that is not enough, we can put you to work with our heirloom tomato, herb and vegetable farm where names such as Eritrea Basil; White Icicle Radish; Ruby Queen Beets; and tomatoes with exotic titles: Black Vernissage; Black Beauty; Indigo Apple; Ananas Noire; Pork Chop; Lucid Gem and my favorite- Chestnut Chocolate- constitute the language of the day.

 - Check in: After 2PM